-- 4.18 To avoid potential conflicts of interest, and as local authorities have a legal responsibility for ensuring that only suitable premises are licensed, inspectors should be selected and paid by the local authority. - 4.19 The RESC has agreed to recommend that the normal hourly rate of the veterinary practice should be charged, including the time taken for preparing the report.
-They accept that there will be geographical variations in charging rates.
+- 4.25 To avoid potential conflicts of interest, and as local authorities have a legal responsibility for ensuring that only suitable premises are licensed, inspectors should be selected and paid by the local authority. - 4.26 The RESC has agreed to recommend that the normal hourly rate of the veterinary practice should be charged, including the time taken for preparing the report.
+It accepts that there will be geographical variations in charging rates.

-Part 5: Veterinary inspectors Form
+Part 5: Veterinary inspector's form

-- 5.1 Veterinary Inspectors are encouraged to use the Veterinary Inspectors Form which is available to download on the RCVS Riding Establishments webpage here: https://www.rcvs.org.uk/setting-standards/riding-establishments/ - 5.2 A Schedule of Horse(s) Inspected and a Template Form for New Horse(s) can also be downloaded from the Riding Establishments webpage. - 5.3 The Veterinary Inspectors Form may be completed, transmitted and stored digitally if the local authority accepts digital copies. - 5.4 The Veterinary Inspectors Form should be completed at the time of the inspection and forwarded to a named individual at the local authority immediately after the inspection, with any accompanying forms. - 5.5 Where any recommendations or adverse comments are made on the Veterinary Inspectors Form by the inspector, including for minor failings, an accompanying letter to the local authority must be included detailing the concerns and recommending a course of action. - 5.6 The Veterinary Inspectors Form should be used for all inspections, regardless of whether the veterinary inspector is acting as a local authority inspector or a veterinary inspector.
+- 5.1 Veterinary inspectors are encouraged to use the veterinary inspector's form which is available to download on the RCVS riding establishments webpage. - 5.2 A schedule of horse(s) inspected form and a template form for new horse(s) can also be downloaded from the RCVS riding establishments webpage. - 5.3 The veterinary inspector's form may be completed, transmitted, and stored digitally if the local authority accepts digital copies. - 5.4 The veterinary inspector's form should be completed at the time of the inspection and forwarded to a named individual at the local authority immediately after the inspection, with any accompanying forms. - 5.5 Where any recommendations or adverse comments are made on the veterinary inspector's form by the inspector, including for minor failings, an accompanying letter to the local authority must be included detailing the concerns and recommending a course of action. - 5.6 The veterinary inspector's form should be used for all inspections, regardless of whether the veterinary inspector is acting as a local authority inspector or a veterinary inspector.
 It should also be used for annual (interim) annual inspections, although for the latter all sections may not be relevant.
 If this is the case, any irrelevant sections should be crossed out by the inspector.
-In addition, the local authority may also provide their own proforma inspection forms to veterinary inspectors acting as suitably qualified inspectors. - 5.7 An Annual (Interim) Report Form is available on the RCVS Riding Establishments webpage for use when carrying out annual veterinary inspections of the horses. - 5.8 The purpose of the Veterinary Inspectors Form is to assist the inspector in acquiring the information required under the Regulations to ascertain the suitability of a Riding Establishment for a licence. - 5.9 The relevant schedule and conditions from the Regulations are noted on the Veterinary Inspectors Form next to the criteria along with guidance notes. - 5.10 The information in the Veterinary Inspectors Form should inform the local authority about: - a.
+In addition, the local authority may also provide their own proforma inspection forms to veterinary inspectors acting as suitably qualified inspectors. - 5.7 An annual (interim) report form is available on the RCVS riding establishments webpage for use when carrying out annual veterinary inspections of the horses. - 5.8 The purpose of the veterinary inspector's form is to assist the inspector in acquiring the information required under the Regulations to ascertain the suitability of a riding establishment for a licence. - 5.9 The relevant schedule and conditions from the Regulations are noted on the veterinary inspector's form next to the criteria along with guidance notes. - 5.10 The information in the veterinary inspector's form should inform the local authority about: - a.
 The type of business(es) operating at the premises; - b.
 The number and identification of horses on the premises; - c.
 The attention to the welfare and health of the horses; - d.
 Suitability of tack; - e.
 The standard of the premises; - f.
 The type and standard of the teaching facilities; - g.
 The use and condition of PPE supplied; - h.
 The presence of the required statutory notices and emergency procedures; and - i.
-The suitability of the management and staffing. - 5.11 The final section of the Veterinary Inspectors Form deals with information pertaining to the optional and higher standards which if achieved may lead to a higher star rating for the Riding
+The suitability of the management and staffing. - 5.11 The final section of the veterinary inspector's form deals with information pertaining to the optional and higher standards which if achieved may lead to a higher star rating for the riding establishment.

-Establishment.
 Higher standards are only relevant where inspections are carried out for renewal of a licence and are not relevant for annual (interim) inspections.
 Not all the required higher standards can be assessed by the veterinary inspector, and some local authority input will be required.